 - a.
-Terms and Conditions of Enrolment;

-- b.
-Fee Schedule:

-- c.
-Parent Code of Conduct:

-- d.
-Behaviour Management Policy Relationships for Learning; and
+Terms & Conditions of Enrolment; - b.
+International Student Additional Terms & Conditions of Enrolment - c.
+International Student Fees & Charges Schedule; - d.
+Parent Code of Conduct; - e.
+Behaviour Management Policy Relationships for Learning; and - f.

-- e.
 Student Code of Conduct.

 and agree to be bound by these or any regulations of the College which may from time to time be in force.